bourgeoisor/dotfiles/README.md

 Usage
 -----

-To install the dotfiles, clone the repo and run `symlink.sh`
+To install the dotfiles, clone the repo and run `make`.

     git clone git://github.com/finiks/dotfiles.git
     cd dotfiles
-    ./symlink.sh
+    make

 This will make symbolic links on your `~/` directory.
-Take note that this process will eliminate any existing configuration files.
+Take note that this process will overwrite any existing configuration files.